dennisXZX/web-developer-notes/Angular.md

 #### Structual directives

+The * prefix indicates it is a structural directive, which means it would change DOM structure based on the condition

 *ngIf

 ```
-/*
-The * prefix indicates it is a structural directive,
-which means it would change DOM structure based on the condition
-*/

 // *ngIf will add or remove the DOM element based on conditions
 <table class="table" *ngIf="products && products.length">
   // other code...
 </table>

+// you can also add an else block
+<div *ngIf="condition; else elseBlock">...</div>
+<ng-template #elseBlock>...</ng-template>

 // another way to show or hide a DOM element is by using 'hidden' property
 // the advantage of this approach is the element is always in the DOM